slaclab/nalms/phoebus-alarm-services/README.md

 ## Docker image

 The docker image packed in this folder defines an centos 7 image containing the Phoebus alarm server and the Phoebus alarm logger.
+Using the image name `phoebus`:

 ```
 $ docker build -t phoebus .